Flight to Freedom

 Sonnet 260

-My thoughts return to you yet once again
+My thoughts return to you yet once again,

 When lustrous moon reigns queen o’er all the land,

-Argentic auras gilding humble pen
+Argentic auras gilding hand and pen

 While darkest shadows in mute reverence stand;

-In hope that flowing ink spills silver down,
+In hope that flowing ink spills silver down—

-Tonight, though bright, no precious words I find
+Tonight, though bright, no precious words I find;

 Though in my mind your face shines sweet and pure,

-I look down at this page that I have signed
+I look down at this page that I have signed—

-Still blank and void, indorsement premature;
+Still blank and void, endorsement premature.

-The moon in clever thought advises too,
+The moon’s enlightened thought advises too,

 And in soft light I scribe sweet lines anew.